Why you need to be proactive with environmental management

 The first step is understanding what risks your business poses to the environment.
 This includes the potential to pollute waterways e.g. stormwater, wastewater, erosion or soil contamination, air pollution and noise pollution.
-It’s important to be thorough and include all activities the business undertakes.
-If for example the small business in question was a surf club one of these activities might include refueling of the rescue boats or vehicle washdown.
-In most cases the list of activities will be fairly lengthy.
+It’s important to be thorough and includes all activities the business undertakes.
+If for example, the small business in question was a surf club one of these activities might include refueling of the rescue boats or vehicle washdown.
+In most cases, the list of activities will be fairly lengthy.

 Once you have developed a list of activities carried out by the business it’s important to identify the potential risks these activities present.
-It’s suggested that the risks are prioritised e.g. low risk, moderate risk and high risk activities.
+It’s suggested that the risks are prioritized e.g. low risk, moderate risk, and high-risk activities.
 This helps the business owner with focusing on the most urgent requirements first.

-In the case of the surf club mentioned above, surf rescue boats typically being two stroke engines may require that small quantities of oil are stored on the premises.
+In the case of the surf club mentioned above, surf rescue boats typically being two-stroke engines may require that a small quantity of oil is stored on the premises.
 The impact of an oil spill could be considered a moderate risk and also draw unwanted attention in such a public location as the beach.